Restaurant owners fear prolonged shutdown

 "We had over 16 reservations and we had reservations well into next week and even the upcoming Christmas weekend and we ended up calling all of them to cancel,” Bansal said.

-While indoor gatherings are limited to 10 and outdoor is capped at 50, people are still able to enjoy the city's first outdoor Winter Village fit with shops and a ice-skating rink.
+While indoor gatherings are limited to 10 and outdoor is capped at 50, people are still able to enjoy the city's first outdoor Winter Village fit with shops and an ice-skating rink.

 Stores are still allowed to welcome visitors inside, but at only 50 percent capacity.